Kea-Angel-Ntheledi/Module_8_KEANTH501_BCL2401_GroupC_Kealeboga-Ntheledi_JSL08/README.md

 # Overall learning experience:
 This project enhanced my experience and knowledge in JavaScript object-oriented fetaures, particularly in handling string manipulation and validation tasks.
 It improved my understanding of regular expressions and debugging techniques.

+## Instructions on how to do the project:

 You will:
 1. Use the provided Starter Code Repository: https://github.com/CodeSpace-Academy/Module_8_StudentNo_Classcode_Group_Name-Surname_JSL08
 2. Code your solution.